 The beauty of learning at home is you can ditch those cold, uncomfortable school chairs.
 (As someone who always had long hair, I’d like to formally petition to change school chairs so your hair doesn’t get caught in the bolts)!
 Make sure your child has good, comfortable, yet supportive seating.
 You can even change it up with bean bags, balance balls, whatever works best for your child’s needs.

-Whether your family has opted for homeschooling for the foreseeable future, or if you’re just trying to keep your child on track this year with online learning or hybrid learning, creating a space where they feel comfortable learning is key.
+Whether your family has opted for homeschooling for the foreseeable future or if you’re just trying to keep your child on track this year, creating a space where they feel comfortable learning is key.
 Do you have any homeschool room ideas that work for your family?
-Let us know in the comments!
+Let us know on social #getfamilyapp!